 - Stir ½ cup unrefined sea salt with ½ cup pickling spice together and vigorously rub it into the beef.
 Roll the brisket together and tightly tie with 100% cotton cooking twine, then tightly wrap the brisket in 100% cotton cheesecloth.

-- Once the curing process is complete, approximately a week in the fridge, strain the beef and pickling spice from the brine.
+- Once the curing process is complete, approximately a week in the fridge, brush away the pickling spice.
 You can then serve home-cured corned beef as you would any corned beef.
 We prefer to add ours to the slow cooker along with fresh cabbage.